Why Business Leaders Should Redefine Performance Measures to Include Social Impact

 Posted September 5, 2018| Ashley Inman

 As businesses enter this pivotal time in the last quarter of the calendar year and start planning for 2019 and beyond, it is critical to look outside the organization to capture, understand and objectively analyze the company’s market position and the external factors influencing its ability to compete and create value.
-Traditionally, executives measure value creation through growth, profitability and market share numbers, but more recently key industry leaders have indicated a shift in global business performance measures that executives need to adopt if they haven’t already.
+Traditionally, executives measure value creation through growth, profitability and market share numbers, but more recently key industry leaders have indicated a shift in global business performance to more heavily consider social impact, and if executives haven’t already adopted this shift, they should.

 How Social Leadership Affects a Company’s Ability to Grow